AhmedTohamy01/Microverse-Forms/README.md

 ## Forms

-> In this project, we built a Rails app to demonstrate how to work with Active Forms.
+> In this project, we built a Rails app to demonstrate the knowledge of working with Forms in Rails.

 > The project description can be found [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms#introduction).